hmedina/KaSaAn/README.md

     `A(a,b!1,c!2,d~a)` these would be the list `['1','2']`.

+## Requirements
+For snapshot analysis: none.

+For visualization of rules, snapshots, or traces:
+* matplotlib
+* squarify

 ## Examples

 ### Is there a giant component, and if so what's its composition?